Ubiquity, Dependency, Complexity

 - Thinking in Resilience: Establishing the proper culture and ethos for superior performance.
 Even the best analysis ultimately falls short in organizations that resist acknowledging their own shortcomings.
 In this module, we discuss not just the sorts of resistance analysts might encounter but also a variety of principles and approaches that can help organizations listen and learn.

 - Thinking Like Adversaries: Recognizing asymmetries in perspective and strategy.
-It’s easy to project your own culture and perspective on your adversary.
+It’s easy to project your own culture and perspective on your adversaries.
 We look at differences not just between Eastern and Western approaches to strategy but also differences between traditional and non-traditional adversaries.